kennynguyen216/SigmaNova/README.md

 - Upgraded the remnant into an expanding cooling nebula with cyan ionized edges, magenta/violet gas, dark internal cavities, and sparse filament structure.
 - Added procedural starfield depth behind the event.
 - Captured the supernova remnant evolution GIF and MP4 demo.

+### 2026-07-10

+- Added an HDR volume framebuffer and a lightweight full-resolution composite pass.
+- Added GPU-time-driven dynamic volume resolution from `50%` to `100%`, with a `16.67 ms` target and hysteresis/cooldown controls.
+- Moved bright extraction and ping-pong bloom blur targets to half resolution and reduced blur passes from eight to six.
+- Specialized the raymarch by event phase so pre-event frames skip ejecta work and settled-remnant frames skip star-density work.
+- Reworked the HUD into one streamed vertex upload and one draw call per frame.
+- Added delayed GPU timestamp queries and title-bar CPU/GPU pass timing display without CPU-GPU synchronization stalls.
+- Measured a `20.8–41.3%` total GPU-time reduction at `75%` volume resolution versus the same renderer at full volume resolution.